Where fresh food and fresh air come together.

-- The marriage of an Italian and a Colorado native, Gelato Boy's owners decided to produce authentic, fresh gelato in Boulder.
+- With the marriage of an Italian and a Colorado native, Gelato Boy's owners decided to produce authentic, fresh gelato in Boulder.
 Taste the results in the mouthwatering harvest berries, limoncello or Straccia Newtella gelato.

-Why stray from the classic ice cream shop when these Boulder choices will give everyone an ice cream-mustache smile.
+Why stray from the classic ice cream shop when these Boulder choices will give everyone an ice cream-mustached smile.

 - With its trippy tapestries and colorful artwork, Glacier Homemade Ice Cream (above) has our hearts as a true Boulder landmark.
 They have created more than 1,000 flavors of ice creams, sorbets and gelatos, with about 80 available at a time at their two Boulder locations.